SolarFactories/terraform-provider-dependencytrack/docs/resources/component.md

 ### Optional

 - `author` (String) Author of the Component.
 - `classifier` (String) Classifier of the Component.
-Defaults to APPLICATION.
+Defaults to LIBRARY.
 See DependencyTrack for valid options.
 - `copyright` (String) Copyright of the Component.
 - `cpe` (String) Common Platform Enumeration of the Component.
 Standardised format v2.2 / v2.3 from MITRE / NIST.
 - `description` (String) Description of the Component.